 Deposits are applied to any outstanding balance on the account, any remaining amount will be mailed to the forwarding address that was provided when customer called to cancel service.

-There is a 5% convenience fee to pay online using your credit or debit card, or a $1.00 fee to pay via ACH (entering in your routing and account number).
+It’s free to sign up for electronic statements.
+To pay online, there is a 3% convenience fee to pay online using your credit or debit card, or a $1.00 fee to pay via ACH (entering in your routing and account number).

 Most customer shut off valves are located in the front of the home, near the street.
 There are usually two separate customer shut off valves, one for you and one for your next door neighbor.
 Look the for District’s meter box (but do not try to open it).
 Once you see the District’s meter box, your customer shut off valve will be nearby within 6’.